auth0/docs/articles/extensions/delegated-admin/v3/hooks/settings.md

 ---
 # Delegated Administration Hooks: The Settings Query Hook

-The **Settings Query** allows you to customize the look and feel of the Delegated Admin extension.
+The **Settings Query Hook** allows you to customize the look and feel of the Delegated Admin extension.

 ## The Hook Contract